 Video presentations will take place during the third and final session of the Community of Practice.
-Presentations should be around 5 minutes each and students are encouraged to prepare and practice a script (~750 words) before their formal presentation.
+Presentations should be around 5-8 minutes each and students are encouraged to prepare and practice a script (~750 words) for their formal presentation.

 We encourage students to write using a speaking-style with a natural flow rather than in the style of an academic paper.
-Please be sure to read your script out loud a few times and pay attention to difficult passages and where you breathe.
+Please be sure to practice your presentation aloud a few times and pay attention to difficult passages and where you breathe.
 You may find that using academic language can make sentences long-winded and it may help to split sentences up to keep the phrasing natural.